Gwion/gwion-plug/README.md

 will try to install the plugin (a .so file) in /usr/lib/Gwion/plug, which is the default place for a gwion plug.
 this behavior can be changed by editing include/defs.h in Gwion and rebuilding it.

+For now, the plugin must be installed in order to run.